Nina Serrano: Awards

 Serrano has won several international film awards, including the XXXIII Mostra internazionale D'Arte Cinematografica award for Que Hacer: What is to Be Done?; and the Kraków, Poland International Film Festival award for After the Earthquake: Despues del terremoto.

-Nina Serrano was awarded Oakland Magazine's "Best Local Poet" award in 2010.
+Nina Serrano was awarded Oakland Magazines "Best Local Poet" award in 2010.

+In 2024 she received an Adelle Foley Award from PEN Oakland for her work as an author, radio host, and political activist.